dhruvshrivastava/medout-backend/README.md

-# medout-backend
+# MedOut

-# MedOut - think HeadOut, but for Medical Tourism.
+- think HeadOut, but for Medical Tourism.
 Find the right destination for your medical treatment.
-# submission for Hackout'22
+- Submission for Hackout'22